play-co/ff/README.md

-**Always remember to add one of these result handlers after your `ff()` call, so that errors propagate!** You can add multiple result handlers and they will all be called simultaneously.
+**Always remember to add one of these result handlers after your `ff()` call, so that errors propagate!** You can add multiple result handlers and they will each be called in the order in which they were registered.

 ### Error Handling